Kesavaram/CVS/README.md

 # CVS-
-Calorific Vestibular Stimulation (CVS) code and materials
+A calorific stimulation system (CVS) is implemeted using Arduino,sesnors and other electronics.